corcor27/Introduction_to_R/_episodes/15-Vectors-R.md

 ### Make changes but only to specific items.

 Sometimes we may only want to change certain variables in a vector based on their value.
-**Exammple:** Find all the variables that are higher than 80 Fahrenheit and increase them by 10.
+**Example:** Find all the variables that are higher than 80 Fahrenheit and increase them by 10.
 First we need to find out which variables fit our requirement
 ```
 above_70 <- temperatures > 70